Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

     public ButtonControl button { get; private set; }
     public AxisControl axis { get; private set; }

-    // This method is called by the Input System after the Device has been
+    // The Input System calls this method after it constructs the Device,
-    // constructed but before it is added to the system.
-Here you can do
+    // but before it adds the device to the system.
+Do any last-minute setup
-    // any last minute setup.
+    // here.
     protected override void FinishSetup()
     {
         base.FinishSetup();

-        // NOTE: The Controls are *created* by the Input System automatically.
+        // NOTE: The Input System creates the Controls automatically.
         //       This is why don't do `new` here but rather just look
         //       the Controls up.
         button = GetChildControl<ButtonControl>("button");